Frequently Asked Questions about the Coronalert-App

 Does Coronalert also work abroad?

 Coronalert is built on the European open standard DP3T (Decentralized Privacy-Preserving Proximity Tracing).
-In many countries, including Germany, Ireland, Italy, Croatia, the Netherlands, Austria and Switzerland, similar apps are already active, which can technically work with Coronalert.
-A European hub for exchanging information on Covid-19 infections is currently under construction.
-Only when the European exchange node will be active, you should be able to use Coronalert in several countries, or detect a contact with foreign app users in Belgium.
+Similar apps are active in many countries, which can technically collaborate with Coronalert.
+They exchange information about who is infected via a European node.
+Thanks to the node, you can also use Coronalert in other countries, or detect a contact with foreign app users in Belgium.
+More information